-As a televison viewer I am a failure and rarely watch more than one or two programs a week however when I was researching information for my old school, Brighton High School, now called the Brighton Secondary College, I came across a series, called Summer Heights High, which was set in the school which I had attended fifty plus years before.
+As a televison viewer I am a failure.
+I use my pointy thing with gay abandon the minute I begin to feel bored.
+When I was researching information for my old school, Brighton High School, now called the Brighton Secondary College, I came across a series, called Summer Heights High, which was set in the school which I had attended fifty-nine years before.

 My daughter, Amanda, and I, watched the complete series during a four hour marathon.
 Knowing nothing about Summer Heights High, we were initially rather confused but once we realised it was a parody we relaxed and throughly enjoyed each segment.
 I originally only wanted to watch the program in order to see my old school but the story lines and characters soon took over.